Hean-Chhinling/BillingSystem/README.md

 We welcome contributions from everyone.
 Here's how you can contribute:

-- Fork the repository and create your branch from `main`.
+- Fork the repository and create your branch from `master`.
 - Make your changes and test them.
 - Submit a pull request with a clear description of your changes.